 Fees vary widely for international adoptions depending on the country and agency chosen, but typically range from $7,000-$30,000.
 Extra costs associated with international adoption vs. domestic adoption include the cost of multiple non-optional extended trips to the adoption country, and/or the hiring of a native-speaking proxy (a lawyer or agent) to act on the adoptive parents' behalf within the adoption country.
 The standard costs of an adoption (administrative fees, home study costs, etc.) also apply.

 Clearly, the costs to adopt can be prohibitive; however, people who are motivated to complete an adoption generally find a way to come up with the necessary money.
 Multiple ways of financing adoptions are considered by those people who cannot otherwise pay cash.
 Second mortgages (loans against equity built up in a home) or loans against retirement funds are popular means of gaining access to funds, as are appeals to family and friends for donations and assistance, taking on a part-time job, or giving up luxuries in favor of dedicated short-term savings goals.
-In determining how an adoption will be financed, couples should keep in mind that their finances will be scrutinized by adoption agencies.
-Couples that truly cannot come up with the money except by taking on crippling debt should think twice before proceeding with adoption.
+In determining how an adoption will be financed, adoptive parents should keep in mind that their finances will be scrutinized by adoption agencies.
+If couples truly cannot come up with the money except by taking on crippling debt, they should think twice before proceeding with adoption.
 Beyond the costs of adoption, the costs to raise the child must also be weighed before a decision is made.
 No family should put their future financial well-being in jeopardy in order to adopt a child.